Texas utilities can't stick customers with huge bills after storm: Abbott

 Texas is also bringing in plumbers from out of state to help repair burst pipes, the governor said.
 Homeowners or renters who do not have insurance may be able to seek reimbursement from the Federal Emergency Management Agency (FEMA), he said.

+The Texas governor said separately on Twitter that the state will receive almost one million COVID-19 vaccine doses in the coming week, adding that Texas will catch up for delays caused during the winter storm.

-Reporting by Linda So in Washington, Jonathan Allen in New York and Sharon Bernstein in Sacramento; Writing by Jonathan Allen and Sharon Bernstein; Editing by Daniel Wallis
+Reporting by Linda So in Washington, Jonathan Allen in New York, Sharon Bernstein in Sacramento and Kanishka Singh in Bengaluru; Writing by Jonathan Allen and Sharon Bernstein; Editing by Daniel Wallis and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.